OI-wiki/i18n/docs/tools/editor/devcpp.md

 Dev-C++ is a free full-featured integrated development environment (IDE) distributed under the GNU General Public License for programming in C and C++ (including C++11).
 It is bundled with, and uses, MinGW and GDB as its compiler and debugger.
 Dev-C++ runs in Microsoft Windows.

-The advantage of Dev-C++ is friendly user interface, simple installation and support single file compilation.
-Therefore, it becomes the first choice of many beginner C++ learners and beginner competitors of competitive programming.
-For NOIP, in provinces which offer Windows as a standard operation system, it generally comes with pre-installed Dev-C++.
+The advantage of Dev-C++ is friendly user interface, simple installation and its support of single file compilation.
+Therefore, it becomes the first choice of many C++ beginners and competitive programming contestants.
+For NOIP, in provinces which use Windows as contest operation system, it generally comes with pre-installed Dev-C++.

 The origin of Dev-C++ is Bloodshed Dev-C++ written by Colin Laplace.
 Since February 22, 2005, the project was stopped updating.
 In 2006, lead developer Colin Laplace stated the situation that he was busy with real-life issues and did not have time to continue development of Dev-C++.